Guilh/pet-fostering/README.md

-# Build a Call to Action Banner
+# Pet Fostering Call to Action Banner and Site
 To get started, create a new Codespace from this repo.